hbc/HBC_master/training/index.md

 - HSCI researchers

-***
+---

-We **provide bioinformatics training** through both workshops and in-depth courses.
+We provide bioinformatics training through both **shorter workshops** and **in-depth courses**.
-*No prior NGS or command line expertise is required for our workshops or courses unless explicitly stated.*
+(*No prior NGS or command line expertise is required for our workshops or courses unless explicitly stated.*)

 #### 1. Workshops